 Side Wall Construction

 If you want to have your pole building fully enclosed to the ground, start at the ground with splash boards.
-This is true whether you are planning an enclosed farm building, or to put skirting around the poles on which a is built.
+This is true whether you are planning an enclosed farm building, or to put skirting around the poles on which a house is built.

 Starting about 3 inches under the ground line and extending up the wall, spike splash boards to the poles, using pressure-treated lumber or wood that is inherently rot-